Anna Bianchi-Smiraglia, PhD

 Research Interests:

-I joined the faculty of the Cell Stress Biology Department at Roswell Park Comprehensive Cancer Center in October 2018 as an Assistant Member and Assistant Professor of Oncology.
-I earned my MS in Industrial Biotechnology from the University of Milan, Italy and my PhD in Cellular and Molecular Biology from The State University of New York at Buffalo, within the Roswell Park division.
+I joined the faculty of the Cell Stress Biology Department at Roswell Park Comprehensive Cancer Center in October 2018 as an Assistant Professor of Oncology and I am currently an Associate Professor of Oncology.

-My laboratory is currently NCI-funded by an R37 and is interested in understanding the metabolic pathways and signaling events that contribute to breast cancer and neuroblastoma progression, as well as identifying novel therapeutic options for these cancers.
-In particular, we are focusing on canonical and non-canonical roles of GTP metabolic enzymes in TNBC progression, and novel pro-tumorigenic roles of transcription factor AhR in neuroblastoma.
+My laboratory is currently funded by an NCI R37 grant, and grants from the Roswell Park Alliance Foundation, and the Phi Beta Psi Sorority.
+We are interested in understanding the metabolic pathways and signaling events that contribute to triple negative breast cancer (TNBC) and neuroblastoma progression, as well as identifying novel therapeutic options for these cancers.
+In particular, we are focusing on canonical and non-canonical roles of GTP metabolic enzymes in TNBC progression, and novel pro-tumorigenic roles of transcription factor AhR in TNBC and neuroblastoma.

 Positions